 Back to top

-7. What goes under my laminate flooring or wood flooring?
+7. What goes under my laminate flooring or hardwood flooring?

 Laminate is fitted as a "floating floor " it is not fixed down at all.
-In most cases engineered wood and solid bamboo floors are fitted as floating floors.
+In most cases engineered hardwood and solid bamboo floors are fitted as floating floors.

 The final feel of the floor is very much dependent on the subfloor it is fitted on.
 Uneven sub-